 Bloomreach offers several merchandising tools to influence product ranking.
 Hard boosting and burying pushes products all the way to the top or to the bottom of search results.
 Soft boosting and burying is similar, but not as strong.
 A soft boost is appropriate when you want to give a more subtle prominence than a hard boost to products with certain attributes.
-It's a question of degrees: how prominent do you want a particular product or set of products to be in a set of search results?
+When it comes to optimizing search results, how prominently a product or set of products appears is a matter of degrees.
 Do you need them to occupy the first row?
 Second row?
 Or is the first page sufficient?

 The strength of an attribute's boost or bury is on a continuum.
 You use a slider to assign a weight to your boost or bury.
 The higher the weight, the stronger the boost or bury.
 A boost/bury of 100 is referred to as a "hard boost" or "hard bury", which means that the applicable products would be boosted all the way to the top of the results or buried all the way to the bottom.

 **Soft boosting/burying based on categorical attributes** Categorical product attributes (e.g. color = "black", brand = "prada") provided in the feed can be used to boost or bury the applicable products with those attributes.